Emergency-Response-Demo/workshop-hackathon/docs/instructions/IncidentServiceAPISpec.md

 * There are no requirements on specific storage solutions, but keep in mind that we work with microservices, so solutions which enable moving workloads easily are preferred.
 * The incident service must notify other services on any incidents received.
 This is done by posting to a Kafka Topic.

-[comment]: TOOD describe the Kafka topic interface.
+[//]: # "TOOD describe the Kafka topic interface."